8 Best Kitchen Knife Sets of 2026

 Are German or Japanese kitchen knives better?

 Neither is objectively better — they are optimized for different cutting styles and preferences.
 German knives (Wüsthof, HENCKELS, ZWILLING) use softer steel, typically 56–58 HRC, with a thicker blade profile and a curved edge that suits the rocking chop motion common in Western cooking.
 They are more durable, easier to resharpen, and handle hard foods like winter squash or thick-skinned proteins without chipping.
-Japanese knives use harder steel, typically 60–65 HRC, with a thinner blade and a flatter edge suited to the push-cut and pull-cut techniques of Japanese cooking.
-They get sharper and hold that edge longer, but are more brittle and require more careful handling and a finer sharpening stone.
-All seven sets in this review use German steel — the better choice for most American home kitchens where cooking style, storage conditions, and maintenance habits favor the more forgiving German profile.
+Japanese knives like the Shun Classic use harder steel — its VG-MAX core runs around 60–61 HRC — with a thinner blade and a flatter edge suited to push-cut and pull-cut techniques.
+They get sharper and hold that edge longer, but are more brittle and require more careful handling.
+For most American home kitchens the more forgiving German profile is the safer default; for cooks who prize precision and edge retention and will treat the blades with care, the Japanese Shun set is the standout.

 Is it worth buying a knife set instead of individual knives?